 |Bottom left corner|

-|Nearest location to current location that is entirely on screen|
+|Location nearest to the current location that is entirely on screen|

 movegui to a maximized figure window moves the window

-as the task bar.
+the task bar.
 The window might shrink in size by a few pixels.
 If you use the

 onscreen option with a maximized figure window, then

 movegui creates a gap on both the left and upper sides of the screen